Earthworm Jim (video game): Development

 Playmates Toys, finding success with the license for Teenage Mutant Ninja Turtles, wanted to start their own franchise.
 Inspired by the success of the Sonic the Hedgehog series with its first and second installments, they decided that they wanted to start the franchise as a video game, a rare approach at the time.
 From there, the game's design actually started with Douglas TenNapel's simple sketch of an earthworm that he presented to Shiny Entertainment.
-Impressed, programmer David Perry and the rest of Shiny bought the rights to Earthworm Jim from TenNapel and started developing the game.
+Programmer David Perry and the rest of Shiny bought the rights to Earthworm Jim from TenNapel and started developing the game.
 From there, TenNapel would work on doing the game design, making level ideas, and voicing Jim's character, while Perry and the other programmers created additional characters and game mechanics.
 Perry recounted that the giant hamster "was drawn by one of our guys at three o'clock one morning".

 The game was developed simultaneously for the Genesis and Super NES using a "custom heterogeneous programming language" created by Shiny Entertainment.
 Almost all levels were first programmed by Dave Perry on the Genesis and then converted to the Super NES by Nick Jones.
 "For Pete's Sake" was coded simultaneously on both platforms by Andy Astor, and "Andy Asteroids" and "Snot a Problem" were originally programmed on the Super NES by Nick Jones and then converted to the Genesis.

 The game's unique atmosphere, world, and characters were because the company had previously always been restricted to doing licensed games, like 7up's Cool Spot, where they had to conform to the other company's preset limitations.
 In that respect, the game was actually created as a satire of platform video games at the time.
 For instance, "Princess What's-Her-Name" was a parody of how numerous video games had throw-away female characters that needed to be saved.